 Positions offered for the coming internship year are open to students enrolled in doctoral programs in Clinical or Counseling Psychology.
-Preference will be given to applicants from APA accredited programs in either Clinical or Counseling Psychology; however, others are also eligible to apply.
-Similarly, preference will be given to those who have accrued at least 1000 hours of intervention, assessment, and support hours.
-Additionally, applicants must have accrued a minimum of 500 hours of intervention experience and 150 hours of assessment experience at the time of application; these figures do not include support hours.
-In accordance with Public Law 100-238, applicants must be under the age of 37 at the time of initial appointment (age waivers may be granted up to age 39).
+Applicants must be from APA accredited programs and have completed three years of graduate training.
+Applicants must have successfully completed all doctoral coursework by the beginning of internship.
+Preference will be given to those who have accrued at least 1000 hours of intervention, assessment, and support hours.
+Applicants must have accrued a minimum of 500 hours of intervention experience and 150 hours of assessment experience at the time of application; these figures do not include support hours.
 Also, applicants must be U.S. Citizens and have lived in the U.S. for three of the last five years.
+Applicants must successfully complete a security clearance procedure before the offer of an internship position can be considered final.
+This procedure involves a written test and a personnel interview as well as a background investigation, physical examination, and drug screening.
+This written test and interview must take place before a tentative offer can be made.
 The Bureau of Prisons is an Equal Opportunity Employer and encourages the application of women and ethnic minorities.
 Positions will be filled strictly in accordance with APPIC policy.